-Y. Acknowledgement Page - Read Carefully Before Signing Below before any work on University property.
+Y. Acknowledgement Page - Read Carefully Before Signing Below

-I acknowledge that I have read Virginia State University's (VSU) Safety Handbook.
+I acknowledge that I have read Virginia State University's (VSU) Safety Handbook or attended Virginia State University's Safety Class.
 I will observe and abide by all state and federal codes and safety regulations as well as other project rules and policies.
 I understand that working safely, observing and obeying all Virginia State University's established safety policies and procedures are mandatory.
 I will report any activity that appears to be unsafe to the VSU Department of Police and Public Safety by calling 524-5411.
 Should I not comply with Virginia State University's safety policies, procedures and other standards, I am subject to disciplinary action including removal from the VSU property.
 I understand further that this handbook and the rules and regulations it contains do not in any way alter or determine compliance responsibilities, which are set forth in the Occupational Safety and Health Administration (OSHA) standards themselves and in the Occupational Safety and Health Act of 1970.
 Virginia State University reserves the right to change its policies and procedures as summarized herein.

-PROJECT NAME:
+PROJECT NAME: .

-PROJECT NUMBER: -- --------- ---------
+PROJECT NUMBER:

-GENERAL CONTRACTOR:
+GENERAL CONTRACTO PR:

-Print Full Name
+Print Full Name Signature

-Signature

-Date

-Company Name
+Date Company Name Craft

-Craft

-Print Witness Full Name
+Print Witness Full Name Witness Signature Date

-Witness Signature

-Date